SRJPE/JPE-datasets/scripts/juvenile-monitoring-seine-and-snorkel-data/feather-river/feather_snorkel_qc.md

 -   19.9 % of values in the `turbidity` column are NA.

 ### Variable: `temperature`

+TODO: Check that they are in both F and C and then divide appropriately

 **Plotting temperature over Period of Record**